Charles Perkins campaigns for Aboriginal rights - History (10) CHARLES PERKINSMadam Chairman, ladies.

 Synopsis Joan Baez was born in Staten Island, New York, on January 9, 1941.
 Baez first became known as a folk singer after performing at the 1959 Newport Folk Festival.
 Dalai Lama - Religious Figure, Activist.
 Dalai Lama, Tibet's political leader, has strived to make Tibet an independent and democratic state from China.

-Since then she has been shot in the head by the militants, and has become the youngest person ever to win the Nobel Peace Prize.
-Accepting the award in Oslo on 10 December, she said she was "humbled" and proud to be the first Pashtun and the first Pakistani to win the prize.
+She was shot in the head by militants for daring to go to school.
+In 2014 she became the youngest person ever to win the Nobel Peace Prize.
+Accepting the award in Oslo she said she was "humbled" and proud to be the first Pashtun and the first Pakistani to win the prize.
 She also joked that she was probably the first winner who still fought with her younger brothers.

 The Sweden-based award "honors courageous and effective work for human rights, freedom of the press, civil liberties and combating climate change," according to a statement released by the Right Livelihood Award committee on Wednesday, September 24.
 Created in 1980, the annual award acknowledges efforts that its founder Jacob von Uexkull felt were being ignored by the Nobel Prizes.
 62-year-old Jahangir is Pakistan's leading human rights activist and a former president of the South Asian nation's Supreme Court Bar Association.
 'It is a tribute to a large number of Pakistanis who have worked relentlessly for better human rights,' says Jahangir.
 Nelson Mandela & the Fight Against Apartheid.
+To the Teacher: Nelson Mandela's death on December 5, 2013, is being marked by people around the world.
 African Success : Biography of Nelson MANDELA. iWonder - Nelson Mandela: The last great liberator?
+Eleanor Roosevelt.